Easy to clean

 Material: Looks old fast

-The Yumbox Original is made with BPA-, phthalates-, and CPSIA-free plastic.
-It’s also FDA compliant.
-While the fact that it’s free of harmful chemicals gave us much peace of mind, we do wish it didn’t show wear and tear so easily.
+The Yumbox Original is made with BPA-, phthalates-, and CPSIA-free plastic, but we do wish it didn’t show wear and tear so easily.

 After we used the Yumbox Original for the first time, it looked as if we’d been throwing it into backpacks and coolers for months.
 In other words, we felt that it was durable in terms of functionality, but the softer outside plastic scratches so easily—plus, it shows water residue and fingerprints.
 Same thing goes for the insert: After a few washes, the illustrations had scratches and the texture of the base felt rough.
 In other words, don’t expect it to remain shiny and new for too long.